awsdocs/amazon-comprehend-developer-guide/doc_source/training-recognizers.md

 For instance, if you're searching for the name John Johnson, with the entity type JUDGE, providing your annotation might help the model to learn that the person you want to find is a judge\.
 If it is able to use the context, then Amazon Comprehend won't find people named John Johnson who are attorneys or witnesses\.
 Without providing annotations, Amazon Comprehend will create its own version of an annotation, but won't be as effective at including only judges\.
 Providing your own annotations might help to achieve better results and to generate models that are capable of better leverage context when extracting custom entites\.

 Providing your own annotation takes more work, but can be significantly more refined\.
-Not using your own annotation is quicker and less expensive \(in terms of work\), but the results are rougher and less accurate\.
+Not using your own annotation is quicker and less work\-intensive, but the results are less refined and less accurate\.

 **Entity Lists**